 Pav Bhaji masala is the secret or magical ingredient which makes the bhaji taste so delicious.
-To make street/restaurant style Pav Bhaji, a good quality pav bhaji masala is must.
+To make street/restaurant style Pav Bhaji, a good quality pav bhaji masala is a must.
 There are many brands of masala available in the market.
 After trying few brands, some great pav bhaji masala brands I recommend are:

 1. Everest pav bhaji masala

 The reasons to recommend these brands are

 1. The unique blend of many great ingredients.

 2. Processed with the latest equipment which retains the taste and quality of ingredients.